legendaren-arc/sql-projects/exploring-trends-in-american-baby-names/README.md

 ﻿# Exploring Trends in American Baby Names

-This project explores historical trends in U.S. baby names using a dataset sourced from **DataCamp's Database**.
+Executive summary

+This project explores historical trends in U.S. baby names using a dataset sourced from DataCamp's Database.
 It focuses on uncovering meaningful insights into naming patterns, gender trends, and the evolution of baby name popularity across different decades.

 ---